 These folding pallet chairs by Gas & Air Studios are a more affordable option.
 Alternatively they may provide some inspiration – many examples of pallet furniture can be found on the Internet.

 In conclusion, while there certainly are schemes such as FSC® that help us to make informed decisions, none of them has all the answers.
-For my part, I hope one day to see a form of labeling with a traffic light system to indicate the sustainability of the products we buy.
+For my part, I hope one day to see a form of labelling with a traffic light system to indicate the sustainability of the products we buy.
 In the meantime, we must ourselves take responsibility for asking difficult questions.
-How far has this product traveled?
+How far has this product travelled?
 Were the means of growth, harvest and manufacture ethical and non-polluting?
 Since the validation of sustainability claims from suppliers is an expensive business for retailer, the cost is inevitably passed onto the buyer.
 In my experience, if it is sustainable, they will shout about it!

 To find out about our BA (Hons) Design for Outdoor Living and our Diploma in Professional Garden Design, you can visit our website.
 Also, we have a new Garden Design course!
 Our Diploma in Professional Garden Design is hitting the studio.
 To find out more about our studio version of our popular Diploma, click here.